susam/emacs4cl/README.md

 Although these community forums are focussed on mathematics and computer science, many members of these forums are very experienced in both Emacs and Common Lisp.

+Also, please feel free to [connect with me on Twitter][Twitter URL] and share your feedback, questions, and ideas with me.

 License